paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-090-propane-education-and-research.md

 **(e) Terms** Council members shall serve terms of 3 years and may serve not more than 2 full consecutive terms.
 Members filling unexpired terms may serve not more than a total of 7 consecutive years.
 Former members of the Council may be returned to the Council if they have not been members for a period of 2 years.
 Initial appointments to the Council shall be for terms of 1, 2, and 3 years, staggered to provide for the selection of 7 members each year.

-**(f) Functions** The Council shall develop programs and projects and enter into contracts or agreements for implementing this chapter, including programs to enhance consumer and employee safety and training, to provide for research and development of clean and efficient propane utilization equipment, to inform and educate the public about safety and other issues associated with the use of propane, and to provide for the payment of the costs thereof with funds collected pursuant to this chapter.
+**(f) Functions** The Council shall develop programs and projects and enter into contracts or agreements for implementing this chapter, including programs to enhance consumer and employee safety and training, to train propane distributors and consumers in strategies to mitigate negative effects of future propane price spikes, to provide for research and development of clean and efficient propane utilization equipment, to inform and educate the public about safety and other issues associated with the use of propane, and to provide for the payment of the costs thereof with funds collected pursuant to this chapter.
 The Council shall coordinate its activities with industry trade association and others as appropriate to provide efficient delivery of services and to avoid unnecessary duplication of activities.

 **(g) Use of funds** Not less than 5 percent of the funds collected through assessments pursuant to this chapter shall be used for programs and projects intended to benefit the agriculture industry in the United States.
 The Council shall coordinate its activities in this regard with agriculture industry trade associations and other organizations representing the agriculture industry.
 The percentage of funds collected through assessments pursuant to this chapter to be used for projects relating to the use of propane as an over-the-road motor fuel shall not exceed the percentage of the total market for odorized propane that is used as a motor vehicle fuel, based on the historical average of such use over the previous 3-year period.